FT-Labs/pdwm/README.md

 <img src="https://github.com/FT-Labs/phyOS-dwm/blob/screenshots/screenshots/s6.png">

  This modified suckless **dwm** window manager is built for arch based _phyOS_ distro but can be installed with following for any linux OS.
- - Beta version iso has been released on gitlab.
-It will automatically install everything and clean up bloat packages with calamares.
- - LINK IS OLD, NEW ISO WILL BE AVAILABLE SOON

 ### Click on 'Keys' button on top left in status bar to check out keybindings.
 #### Non-arch users need to install all of them seperately from links below: